-Have you ever experienced a pinched nerve?
-If so, you know that it can be an annoying and painful condition.
+If you’ve ever experienced a pinched nerve, you know that it can be an annoying and painful condition.
 Learn how to treat it with these helpful exercises and stretches.

 A pinched nerve occurs when too much pressure applied to a nerve by surrounding tissues, bones, cartilage, muscles or tendons pressures and disrupts the nerve’s function.